 You will receive your diploma at Commencement, or it will be mailed approximately 6 to 10 weeks after the commencement ceremony to the address indicated on your Intent to Graduate form.
-Students who have changed their address should contact the College of Graduate Studies at graddegr@ucf.edu.
-Questions can be directed to the College of Graduate Studies at 407-823-2766.
+Students who have changed their address should contact the College of Graduate Studies at <a href="mailto:graduate-studies-at-graduate-studies-graduate-studies-at-graduate-studies-

+2766.
 Diplomas cannot be released if you have a nonacademic hold.
 It is your responsibility to resolve holds as quickly as possible.

-Transcripts:
+UCF Transcripts: